sowpamula/Kafka/README.md

 # Kafka
-# URL Shortener and Data Processing with Kafka

 A scalable URL shortener service combined with a Kafka-based data processing pipeline for ingesting, cleaning, and embedding data from CSV files.